APPLY TO MESSIAH

 General Design

-• Avoid scrolling text that is difficult to read via screen reader.
+• Avoid scrolling text that may pose difficulties for screen readers.

-• Use headings and bulleted lists to organize page content.
+• Use headings and bulleted lists for content organization.

 In-Text Links